How much data do I need?

 Identify which apps are using a most of your data: iOS and Android phones allow you to track the data usage of apps on your phone.
 If a particular app is using a significant amount of data, you can try to use it less often or prevent it from running in the background.

-For more information, read our article on How can I use less data?
+For more information, read our guide on using less data.

 How can I enable data saving mode?